Crio-Bytes/IBD-2022-Master-Repository/Implementation of RecyclerView/README.md

    - Link :- https://developer.android.com/studio
    - Then you will see this screen
     ![Screenshot (42)](https://user-images.githubusercontent.com/72004239/208305090-c90c50d4-81ee-4a69-aa42-1f841ccf7816.png)
-     Now click download button and it will begin download
+     Now click "download" button and it will begin to download
- - After download start installing android studio,for that just follow below steps :-
+  - After download start installing android studio, for that just follow below steps:-
    - Now click on android studio setup , you will see this screen
      ![Screenshot (43)](https://user-images.githubusercontent.com/72004239/208439572-908ddfcc-a514-46eb-99fa-f928f8905548.png)
    - After that click on "Next option" and keep clicking "Next" until it gets started installing.